Hayley Williams escapes in her solo debut "Simmer" - Mash Viral

 Read more: Hayley Williams teases Petals For Armor with movie references

 True to the dark aesthetic that surrounds previous teasers, the last post focused on a person as they walk through the woods.
-Another familiar gasp-like sound appears before flashing the date for Wednesday, January 22, and “Simmer” on the screen.
+Another familiar gasp-like sound appears before blinking the date Wednesday, January 22, and “Simmer” on the screen.

 See more: 16 memorable group photos